Last Updated on June 14, 2021

 Warmth Rating: 4.5 out of 5 stars

 The Patagonia R1 is well constructed but is still a thin fleece that has the potential to tear depending on the type of activity.
-For the backpacker, runner or cyclist, the R1 is likely to never get torn up, but for the climber, constant friction against rocks might cause some eventual tears.
+For the backpacker, runner or cyclist, the R1 is likely to never get torn up, but for the climber, constant friction against rocks might eventually cause some tears.
 That said, My R1 is in solid shape after dozens of climbing sessions, with a few minor scuffs but no tears.